This is the cute baby of my friends Bree and Travis |

 Rule #4: Vary Sleep Locations

 Some children are flexible enough that this is not necessary, but if your child needs some help in feeling comfortable sleeping in different places, try it out.
-When Kaitlyn was a baby, I had her sleep in her crib in her room and in a bassinet and later a pack and play in my room. she took at least one nap a day in my room, sometimes two.
+When Kaitlyn was a baby, I had her sleep in her crib in her room and in a bassinet and later a pack and play in my room.
+She took at least one nap a day in my room, sometimes two.
+This helped her be comfortable in a travel bed, so when we were visiting family, she still slept well.

-We recently spent the day at an amusement park as a family.
-Brinley takes one nap a day.
+When Brinley was almost two, for example, we spent the day at an amusement park as a family.
+Brinley took one nap a day.
 I went into it with the following scenarios as being acceptable:

-- If it was necessary, we would leave if Brinley couldn’t handle skipping a nap and wouldn’t nap there.
-I knew already that she can handle being a couple of hours late for a nap, so I knew we at least had those two hours as buffer.
+• If it was necessary, we would leave if Brinley couldn’t handle skipping a nap and wouldn’t nap there.
+I knew already that she could handle being a couple of hours late for a nap, so I knew we at least had those two hours as a buffer.
 We would have tried all we could to help her be flexible and work around the family and if it was asking too much of her, we would have worked around her.

 Rule #6: Try to Keep First Nap